What's the Job Description of a Montessori Teacher?

 |Job Growth (2018-2028)*|| 7% growth (for preschool teachers)|

 3% growth (for kindergarten, elementary, and middle school teachers)

 4% growth (for high school teachers)

 |Median Salary (2018)*|| $55,470 (for kindergarten teachers)|

 $58,230 (for elementary teachers)

 The Montessori Teaching Method

-In the first half of the 20th-century, a psychologist and educator by the name of Maria Montessori created a new, experimental way of educating children based upon her research findings.
+In the first half of the 20th Century, a psychologist and educator named Maria Montessori created a new, experimental way of educating children based upon her research findings.
 This system would become known as the Montessori method; this method involves learning through independent exercises, as well as the use of specially-designed learning objects, like movable alphabets.
 A Montessori teacher is trained and certified in the Montessori method; he or she may teach in public or private institutions, as well as in stand-alone Montessori schools.

 You can earn teacher certification in the Montessori method through the American Montessori Society (AMS); you'll need to complete a bachelor's program in order to qualify for this credential.
 You'll also need to complete a teacher training program that is accredited by the Montessori Accreditation Council for Teacher Education (MACTE).

 Accredited Montessori teacher training programs are available through private organizations, public colleges and private universities.
 The AMS website has a directory that will allow you to search by zip code for a training program that is located in your area.
 Each training program is differentiated by age group; for example, you could learn how to teach children and adolescents ages 0-3, 2.5-6, 6-9, 9-12, 12-15 or 15-18.
 The AMS notes that aspiring Montessori teachers who possess only a high school diploma can qualify for the associate credential to teach children at the 0-3 and 2.5-6 levels (www.amshq.org).